Why did my new window crack?

 In existing homes, installing thicker, stronger replacement panes of glass — 4mm glass instead of the standard 3mm glass — can help prevent stress cracks.
 For home additions or new construction projects, work with your architect to best dictate sun exposure on your windows.

-Pella offers several glass options, ranging from tinted insulating glass and tempered insulating glass to HurricaneShield® Impact-Resistant windows and patio doors.
+Pella offers several glass options, ranging from tinted insulating glass and tempered insulating glass to HurricaneShield® impact-resistant insulating glass and laminated insulating glass.

-“Heat-strengthened glass and tempered glass are very similar,” Matuszewski said.
+“Heat-strengthened glass and tempered glass are very similar,” Baier said.
 “Both are heated and quenched (cooled) similar to steel, just at different temperatures or rates.
 Tempered glass is stronger, and typically costs more.”

 How do I fix a stress crack?